State / Territory Benefits - New York

 Employment and Training: As guaranteed by the New York State Veterans Bill of Rights for Employments Services, Veterans are entitled to priority service at all New York State Department of Labor offices in referrals to jobs, as well as for employment counseling, vocational testing and other services.
 Veterans receive special priority for all services and training funded by the Job Training Partnership Act.

-Eligibility: A Veteran of the U.S. Armed Forces.
+Eligibility: A Veteran of the U.S. Armed Forces and their eligible Spouses.

 Veterans with Disabilities Employment Program (55-c): Section 55-c of the New York State Civil Service Law authorizes 500 positions to be filled with qualified wartime Veterans with disabilities.
 Applicants must meet the minimum qualifications for the position but are not required to take an examination.
 Eligible Veterans are not guaranteed state employment and are not placed on a hiring list.